Getting started with Tehama Administration

 See the Add Members section in the Organization User Guide for more details.

-2. Room Member Admin
+2. Enclave Membership Admin

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

-From the 'members' screen, you will see a list of organizations that have access to the Room.
+From the 'members' screen, you will see a list of organizations that have access to the Enclave.
 (The initial setup will show only one organization.) - Click the ADD ORGANIZATION button at the bottom of the list or select Organization from the ADD dropdown menu in the top right corner of the page.
 You will see the ADD ORGANIZATION dialog.

 - Select the desired Policy for the Organization.